 - Lack of resources or budget to do it right

 - Lack of buy-in from business stakeholders who will need to contribute to the data, creative, execution and measurement tasks

 To overcome these obstacles and move toward retail marketing optimization will take a cultural shift in the corporate mindset.
 A herculean task, yes, but it can be done.

 Winning Buy-In for a Retail Marketing Testing Strategy

 As with any change management process, a cultural shift will take time and will be an ongoing process.
 The good news is that there are some short-term steps you can take to start moving the dial while working on the more long-term cultural shift within your organization.

-One approach is to start with a “big win” that culminates in a roadshow throughout the company.
+One approach is to start with a “big win” that culminates in a “victory tour” throughout the company to build support.
 But you can also take a more measured approach by leveraging short-term wins to support a sound financial business case for change, setting the stage for larger commitments.
 Success for this approach depends on your ability to work with business stakeholders and on the ability of these stakeholders to see positive impact on selected metrics.

 This process can be broken down into four specific steps:

 Notice that we’re advocating for a cultural shift focusing on retail marketing testing and retail marketing optimization.

 It’s important for you, as well as your business stakeholders, to understand the difference and ensure that both disciplines are supported.
 And, before you can build the process and planning for testing, you also need to understand the difference between testing and analysis.
 This will make or break your efforts.